kmonlineworks/react-responsive-slider-v1/README.md

+# React Responsive Slider Component with Autoplay

+React slider build using **Styled-Component** react package for styling.

+Responsive slider with next and previous controls.

+Enabled autoplay functionality.

+Including seprate file for slider data for easily use the component.

+### Special Thanks for Free Stock Images [Unsplash](https://unsplash.com)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).